 Take Time This Christmas to Learn Family History

-Because of the pandemic, holiday family gatherings may look different this year.
-The glow of a Zoom call is often replacing the glow of a fire-lit family room.
+Due to the ongoing pandemic, holiday family gatherings may still look a bit different this year.
+For many families the glow of a Zoom call could replace the glow of a fire-lit family room.
 However, no matter how we connect with family this holiday season, taking advantage of time spent together could be valuable in many ways, including the chance to learn about shared health history.

 A family health history helps physicians and other health care professionals provide better care for their patients.
 Dr. Omar Khokhar is an OSF HealthCare gastroenterologist in Bloomington.
 He says taking advantage of the time spent talking with family members can help identify the risk for certain health problems, especially when it comes to colon cancer.